 Students must present a portfolio of art work and research papers created in Art and Design courses or independently.
-Work must be presented in a slideshow in PDF file on a CD, DVD, or external drive.
+Work must be presented in a slideshow in PDF file or other digital means.

 Presentation and Acceptance

 The faculty mentor will present the application to the HMC.
 Faculty mentors and the program coordinator and department chairperson's signature are required.